easternstarlinz/Paulthon/PAULTHON_README.txt

 Parameterized System for Stock Events and Portfolio Construction:
     - V: 10, S: 7, U: 10
     - Self-maintaining, highly descriptive, well-designed parameter system
+    - Smart way of handling for the passing of time
-    - Quantiative AND qualitative insights for trader using the system
+    - Concise quantiative and qualitative insights for trader using the system
     - Timeline Chart shows upcoming events and magnitude

 Volatility Forecast: